 Never seek out knowledge or experience of anything outside of the world in which you want to remain certain is the only way it is.

 It seems like a pretty simple formula doesn’t it?
-However, if you look closely at the things in which you have a prejudice towards, it is highly likely that you know very little if anything about it.
+However, if you look closely at the things in which you have a prejudice towards, it is highly likely that you know very little if anything about it or the other side of the story.
 Christians disagree with Muslims and Muslims disagree with Christians.
 Republicans think Democrats are nuts and Democrats think Republicans are even worse.
 Americans think the world revolves around us and the rest of the world thinks Americans are a bit delusional.
+Some think mass vaccinations are the panacea to the COVID-19 pandemic while others think it's the greatest crime against humanity ever produced.
 Pick your poison…how much does each ‘really’ know about the other?

-I remember like it was yesterday meeting a self professed and proud member of the white supremacy group, Klu Klux Klan in 1995 and watching with amazement over the course of a week his entire paradigm being shifted…because for the first time in his life he was experiencing actually being around African-Americans in every capacity that he was otherwise ‘taught’ was unacceptable.
+Though 25 years ago, in 1995 I vividly remember meeting a self professed and proud member of the white supremacy group Klu Klux Klan (KKK) and watching with amazement over the course of a week his entire paradigm being shifted.
+Why?
+Because for the first time in his life he was experiencing actually "being" around African-Americans in every capacity that he was otherwise "taught" was unacceptable.

 “Brett, did you know that Jim (not his real name) is in the Klan?” he said.